lucashaola/Statik/README.md

 │           ├── bonusPoints           // Connection to the database: records and sends events for specific users to db.
 Also generates the bonus overview for the Profile page
 │           ├── categoryQuestions     // List of category questions
-│           ├── eventTypes            // List of event types (including score, message) │           ├── overview              // Creates the Overview page structure: manages the top section (clicking through, updates dot progres etc.)
+│           ├── eventTypes            // List of event types (including score, message) │           ├── footer                // Footer (black part at the botttom of all screens) visual and functional code │           ├── overview              // Creates the Overview page structure: manages the top section (clicking through, updates dot progres etc.)
 │           ├── savedPages            // Connection to the database: reads, saves, and deletes saved pages.
 Also generates the saved pages overview for the Profile page
-│           ├── script                // Shared JavaScript for all pages: initializes the footer, prevents zooming into the HMI, and initializes the Profile and Welcome screens
+│           ├── script                // Shared JavaScript for all pages: prevents zooming into the HMI, and initializes the Profile and Welcome screens
-│           ├── slideManager          // Manages slides for the Tutorial page: handles slide content, navigation, and the search function
-│           ├── slideProgress         // Connection to the database: tracks slide progress and updates percentage of viewed slides in dbs.
+│           ├── slideProgress         // Connection to the database: tracks if a categories slide was seen and updates db accordingly.
 Also generates the progress overview in the Welcome and Profile pages
 │           ├── test                  // Connection to the database: unlocks categories, displays category questions.
 Also visualizes the Test page on the Profile page
+│           ├── tutorial              // Creates the tutorial content and adds it dynamically to each side │           ├── tutorialContent       // Defines what content is inside the quickoverview and main tutorial.
-│           ├── userProfile           // Connection to the database: creates new profiles and displays existing profiles │       ├── pictures
+│           ├── userProfile           // Connection to the database: creates new profiles and displays existing profiles │           ├── warnings              // Creates warning messages for the LiveSimulation │       ├── pictures
 │       ├── vendors                   // Third-party libraries
 │           ├── perfect-scrollbar     // Custom scrollbar to handle disappearing scrollbars on iOS